-This programme has been available by TEPPFA and APME to give you an easy access to most of the information available from the project "Design of buried Thermoplastics Pipes".
+This programme has been available by TEPPFA to give you an easy access to most of the information available from the project "Design of buried Thermoplastics Pipes".

 Part of the final report is shown down here for reading.
 However the idea of this programme is to read as less as possible, but to exercise.
 Therefore consider the written text below as background information and enjoy using the programme!

 In this report the results of a study into the design of buried thermoplastics pipes is reported.
 The study is a result of co-operative research, sponsored by the European Thermoplastics pipes and fitting association TEPPFA, and the Association of Plastics Manufacturers in Europe APME.

 The project has been proceeded by experts from both the industries, as well as from external organisations.
 Six external leading experts in the field of pipeline design, not necessarily plastics pipes design, have been involved as consultants to the project.